 What’s a blade without a handle?
 Well, what’s Han Solo without Chewbacca?

 When picking your bushcraft knife, the handle matters just as much as the blade.
 If it doesn’t feel right in your hand, then it doesn’t matter how amazing the blade is.
-You won’t be able to achieve much with your knife if the handle is in the way.
+You won’t be able to achieve much with the knife if the handle is in the way.

 Since we’re talking about bushcraft, we recommend getting a knife with no upper guard or jimping (notches or filework cut into the blade’s back).
 An upper guard can disrupt certain carving grips while your thumb may find jimping uncomfortable if you’re carving stuff.